12 ways to start the Windows Memory Diagnostic troubleshooting app

 These are all the ways we know for starting the Windows Memory Diagnostic troubleshooting app in Windows 10 and Windows 7.
 If you need help using it, this guide will help: Troubleshoot RAM problems with Windows Memory Diagnostic.
 Before closing this tutorial, let us know if you were successful in starting and running this app.
 Also, did you find any problems with the RAM on your computer?
 Comment below and let's discuss.

-Discover: Productivity Hardware and Sound System Recovery Tutorials Windows
+Discover: Productivity Hardware System Recovery Tutorials Windows